skynet-im/skynet/features.md

 ## Release v2.0+
 - Contact request
-  - Suggest accounts for contact request based on the users contacts
+  - Suggest new contacts based on the user's address book
-  - Passive contact request via QR code
+  - Start chat and authenticate via QR code
-  - Require verification key for sending contact request
+  - Optionally require verification for creating a direct chat
   - Automatic key exchange using pre-keys and manual accept for personal data
 - Messages
   - Cross-Conversation-Quotes